The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Radial mass deposition

 \subsection{Mass distribution by component}

-For our merger simulations, we used satellite galaxies that were downscaled versions of Milky Way-like disc galaxies, i.e., our satellites have separate stellar disc and bulge components and, due to the inital gas component in the disc, also a component of newly formed stars.
+For our merger simulations, we used satellite galaxies that were downscaled versions of Milky Way-like disc galaxies, i.e., our satellites have separate stellar disc and bulge components and, due to the initial gas component in the disc, also a component of newly formed stars.
 Thus, we can investigate the contribution to the mass deposition from the satellite's components at different radii.

 As expected, the gas component settles into the central regions of the remnant in all cases.
 For mini mergers, this is at the position of the innermost peak, which is comprised largely of gas and newly formed stars in addition to former disc and bulge particles, which can be clearly seen in Fig.~\ref{fig:parttype}.
-This is in agreement with the picture of the gas redistributing its angular momentum and thereby sinking into the central regions of a galaxy, exhibiting enhanced star formation due to the merging process.
+This is in agreement with the picture of the gas of the satellite transferring angular momentum to the particles of the host, as a result of which the gas particles can sink down to the central regions of the remnant.

 We also find that the contribution of former disc particles to the center of the remnant is higher than that of the bulge particles due to the higher amount of mass contained in the disc compared to the bulge.
 But especially in the outer regions, basically no bulge particles remain, only disc particles.
 This is due to the disc stars being the most loosely bound component of the satellite, and therefore large parts of the disc get stripped with high angular momentum.
 An additional feature which is illustrated in Fig.~\ref{fig:parttype} is the peak in the bulge particle distribution at $r=64~\mathrm{kpc}$.
 This peak consists of the surviving core of the merger, which is still orbiting the remnant as a bound accumulation of stars, losing mass with every orbit.